alanrsoares/weirdle/README.md

 # Weirdle
-A Weirdle clone in NextJs + Typescript
+A Wordle clone in NextJs + Typescript